 Dear (name of the tenant),

-This letter is hereby written to inform you that you must evict the renovation of the house located at (mention the address) by 16th August 20XX.
+This letter is hereby written to inform you that you must evict the renovation of the house located at (mention the address) by August 16th, 20XX.

 You are being given 15 days’ notice via this letter so that you can evict the renovation easily at this time.
-I hope that you will show compliance with the notice being sent you to via this letter.
+I hope that you will show compliance with the notice being sent to you via this letter.

 Regards,